leroywharris/osticket-prereqs/README.md

 <img src="https://i.imgur.com/YdherT5.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-In the image above I created a Virtual Machine and called at VM-1 which will include a public address & subnet.
+In the image above I created a Virtual Machine and called It VM-1 which will include a public address & subnet.
 </p>
 <br />